enmasseio/dht/README.md

 Send messages between peers in a peer-to-peer network.
 Mbus uses a distributed hash table to locate peers and route messages to peers.
-This results in a scalable, maintenance free, flexible, and self repairing network.
+This results in a scalable, unstructured, and self repairing network.

 Distribus can be used to